Today, I wanted to share with you some of the best freelancing tools that will help save you time and money.

 I’m pretty sure I must’ve subscribed to over 100 blogs by now.
 I actually lost count.

-While browsing for articles with Feedly, I often come across a lot of long and informative articles, especially the ones from Neil Patel.
+While browsing for articles with Feedly, I often come across a lot of long and informative articles, especially the ones from Neil Patel and Brian Dean.
 Obviously, I can’t spend my morning reading all those articles.

 So, when I come across an article I like, I immediately save them on Pocket to read later.
 Then I read them before going to bed.
 I was even among the top 5% Pocket readers in 2014.

-Wunderlist helps me remember everything from contacting my clients, reminding them of late payments, and to remembering to watch the latest episode of Doctor Who.
+Work can be stressful at times.
+Often times I forget about the important things like birthdays and overdue bill payments.
+Any.do is a reminder app that helps me remember everything from contacting my clients, reminding them of late payments, and to remember to watch the latest episode of Doctor Who.

 I also use it to create to-do lists to create a schedule to manage my busy days.